-The instrumentation for torque and speed measurement shall allow the measurement accuracy of the shaft power within the given limits.
+The instrumentation for torque and speed measurement shall allow the measurement accuracy of the shaft power as needed to comply with the cycle validation criteria.
 Additional calculations may be necessary.
 The accuracy of the measuring equipment shall be such that the linearity requirements given in paragraph 9.2, table 6 are not exceeded.